CLG2025/CPTG/README.md

 ### CMB Comparison Layer

-A separate continuing work stream applies CPTG ideas to the cosmic microwave background.
-The working premise is that the CMB should not be modeled by simply applying late-time galaxy curvature polarization to the early universe.

-Instead, the early-universe ordering is expected to be:
+CPTG CMB work is organized as a comparison layer between CPTG-native geometric quantities and the conventional variables used by CMB likelihoods.
+The early-universe ordering is not treated as a direct copy of the late-time galaxy regime.
+The working physical order is:

 > early expansion -> curvature transport through the hot plasma -> organized pre-recombination gravitational source structure -> recombination imprint -> later curvature polarization in bound systems.

-In this view, curvature transport would occur before galaxy-scale curvature polarization becomes dominant.
-The CMB question is therefore whether the gravitational role normally assigned to cold dark matter can be modeled as an early transported-curvature source rather than a particle dark-matter source.
+In this view, curvature transport precedes galaxy-scale curvature polarization.
+The CMB question is whether the gravitational role usually assigned to cold dark matter can be represented by an early transported-curvature source and a fixed acoustic-transport comparison map.

-Recent CPTG work has also developed a locked CMB comparison layer in which CPTG-native quantities are converted into conventional CMB comparison quantities.
-This layer has reached control-level recovery across several independent high-ell likelihood stacks without using elevated lensing amplitude as the explanation.
-The current status is therefore best described as a CMB validation candidate with a locked comparison layer.

-This is not yet the same as final full CMB validation.
-Remaining work includes deeper derivation of the amplitude and optical-depth transport gates, broader posterior robustness, and eventual implementation in a perturbation framework comparable to CLASS or CAMB.
+The current locked cleaned CMB comparison layer reaches control-level recovery across high-ell profile robustness, converged Plik/SPT posterior-proxy checks, low-ell and lensing diagnostic stability, and combined-stack profile validation.
+The combined-stack profile tests include Plik TTTEEE+lowE+Planck lensing, decisive NPIPE CamSpec+lowE+Planck lensing, and SPT-3G TEEE+ACT DR6 lensing, with the lensing-amplitude setting fixed at `A_lens = 1`.

+This is stronger than a high-ell-only validation candidate.
+It should be described as a locked cleaned comparison-layer CMB pass through the completed profile, posterior-proxy, lowE/lensing, and combined-stack profile tests.
+It is not the same as a full Boltzmann-code or full perturbation-equation implementation.
+The open CMB likelihood item is combined-stack posterior validation.
+Longer-term theory work remains to express the scalar-amplitude and optical-depth comparison gates directly inside the full perturbation framework.

 ### Pantheon+ Supernova Distance-Shape Test